 The data from the inventories is stored in several different files, both ASCII and I/O API format.
 The map-formatted intermediate files are used to organize and keep track of these separate files.
-See Chapter 9, SMOKE Intermediate Files [487] for an example and further discussion of the intermediate inventory files.
+See Chapter 9, SMOKE Intermediate Files [463] for an example and further discussion of the intermediate inventory files.
 For the AREA file, the additional inventory files area.ncf and asrc.txt are stored in the \$INVOPD directory.
-The pollutant-specific files are stored in the area_dat directory.
-For the NROAD file, the files are named nroad.ncf and nsrc.txt and the pollutant-specific files are placed in the nroad_dat directory.
+The pollutant-specific files are stored in the area\dat directory.
+For the NROAD file, the files are named nroad.ncf and nsrc.txt and the pollutant-specific files are placed in the nroad\dat directory.

 - ARDAY: The day-specific SMOKE area-source intermediate inventory. - ARHOUR: The hour-specific SMOKE area-source intermediate inventory. - ASCC: List of area-source SCCs in the inventory.
-Can include ASCC. \$INVOP.txt and NSCC.\$INVOP.txt (e.g., ASCC.nei99.txt and NSCC.nei99.txt). - B3GRD: Normalized gridded biogenic emissions. - MOBL: Map-formatted SMOKE intermediate file for on-road mobile sources.
+Can include ASCC.\$INVOP.txt and NSCC.\$INVOP.txt (e.g., ASCC.nei99.txt and NSCC.nei99.txt). - B3GRD: Normalized gridded biogenic emissions. - MOBL: Map-formatted SMOKE intermediate file for on-road mobile sources.
 Example file name is mobl.map.\$INVOP.txt.
-The additional inventory files are named mobl.ncf and ms-rc.txt, and the pollutant-specific files are placed in the mobl_dat directory. - MSCC: List of on-road mobile-source SCCs in the inventory; e.g., MSCC. \$INVOP.txt. - PDAY: The day-specific SMOKE intermediate inventory. - PHOUR: The hour-specific SMOKE intermediate inventory. - PNTS: Map-formatted SMOKE intermediate file for point sources.
+The additional inventory files are named mobl.ncf and ms-rc.txt, and the pollutant-specific files are placed in the mobl\dat directory. - MSCC: List of on-road mobile-source SCCs in the inventory; e.g., MSCC.\$INVOP.txt. - PDAY: The day-specific SMOKE intermediate inventory. - PHOUR: The hour-specific SMOKE intermediate inventory. - PNTS: Map-formatted SMOKE intermediate file for point sources.
 Example file name is pnts.map.\$INVOP.txt.
-The additional inventory files are named pnts.ncf and psrc.txt, and the pollutant-specific files are placed in the pnts_dat directory. - PSCC: List of point-source SCCs in the inventory; e.g., PSCC. \$INVOP.txt. - reports: Discussed in Section 3.2.6, "Locations of reports" [112] - run\$BSCEN/output/\$SPC: Contains the hourly, gridded, speciated biogenic emissions files.
+The additional inventory files are named pnts.ncf and psrc.txt, and the pollutant-specific files are placed in the pnts\dat directory. - PSCC: List of point-source SCCs in the inventory; e.g., PSCC. \$INVOP.txt. - reports: Discussed in Section 3.2.6, "Locations of reports" [114] - run\\$BSCEN/output/\$SPC: Contains the hourly, gridded, speciated biogenic emissions files.
 These are listed in this subsection for intermediate files because in some cases these are not ready for the AQM, because the units need to be converted.
-Tmpbio outputs emissions in moles/hr and Tmpbeis3 can output emissions in either moles/hr or moles/s.
-The CMAQ model needs data in units of moles/s. - run\$ESCEN/output: Discussed in Section 3.2.5, "Locations of model-ready output files for base and growth/control cases" [110] - run\$ESCEN/scenario: Contains the intermediate hourly emissions files and other time-dependent files.
-The intermediate files in this directory include:
+Tmpbeis3 can output emissions in either moles/hr or moles/s.
+The CMAQ model needs data in units of moles/s. - run\\$ESCEN/output: Discussed in Section 3.2.5, "Locations of model-ready output files for base and growth/control cases" [112] - run\\$ESCEN/scenario: Contains the intermediate hourly emissions files and other time-dependent files.
+The intermediate files in this directory include: - ATMP, MTMP, PTMP: The area/nonroad, mobile, and point hourly emissions created by the Temporal program. - ATSUP, MTSUP, PTSUP: The area/nonroad, mobile, and point temporal allocation supplementary files. - PLAY: The point-source hourly layer fraction for each source. - PLAY\EX: The point-source hourly layer fractions for explicit plume rise sources when processing for UAM, CAMX, or REMSAD.